 njunk n st removes at most the first n elements of the stream.

 junk_while f st removes all elements at the beginning of the streams which satisfy f.

-junk_old st removes all elements that are ready to be read without yeilding from st.
+junk_old st removes all elements that are ready to be read without yielding from st.

-For example the read_password function of Lwt_read_line use that to junk key previously typed by the user.
+For example, the read_password function of Lwt_read_line uses it to flush keys previously typed by the user.

 val get_available : 'a t -> 'a list

 get_available st returns all available elements of l without blocking.